 Chapter three introduces the critical concepts of model variance, bias, and overfitting.
 This is followed by the related topic of model complexity and how to control it, which can have a large impact on overfitting or lack thereof.
 After, you'll find a brief introduction to dimensionality reduction, and then a final discussion of model evaluation, performance, tuning, validation, ensemble learning, and resampling methods.

 Chapter four is heavily focused on a deeper dive into model performance and error analysis.
 Being able to determine the performance and errors associated with the model you're using is paramount, as it helps determine if you've found a viable solution with acceptable tradoffs, or instead indicates that you need to make some changes.
 Possible changes include selecting different features and/or models, gathering more data, feature engineering, complexity reduction, leveraging ensemble methods, and so on.

 Chapter five is the final chapter in the series, and gives in in-depth overview of unsupervised learning.
 It then discusses other fields that are highly related to machine learning, such as predictive analytics, artificial intelligence, statistical learning, and data mining.
 The post ends with a brief overview of machine learning as used in real world applications.

 After reading the five posts in the series, you will have been thoroughly exposed to most key concepts and aspects of machine learning.
 In addition, you should be able to determine which areas interest you most, and thus guide further research.

 Cheers, and I hope you enjoy your machine learning journey!

-Bio: Alex Castrounis is a product leader, technologist, blogger, and former IndyCar/Indianapolis 500 vehicle dynamicist and race strategist.
-His interests and expertise include product design and management, enterprise/SaaS cloud-based software and data solutions, machine learning, artificial intelligence, and data science.
+Bio: Alex Castrounis is a product leader, data scientist, technologist, and former IndyCar/Indianapolis 500 vehicle dynamicist and race strategist.
+His interests and expertise include scalable software, data science, machine learning, artificial intelligence, big data, and IoT solutions.
 Follow Alex on Twitter.